antoninklopp/PRML_TP/README.md

 me@machine:~$ python3 setup.py test
 ```

+If you have any import problem, try to remove *.pyc and __pychache__/.
+Try to reinstall the package with the commands above.

 If you want to test only one folder of test files you can use the following command :
 ```console
 me@machine:~$ pytest --pyargs tests/test_folder/